Latest restrictions to follow (updated February 26th)

-Furthermore will school children from grade 0-4, including SFO and after-school-clubs, be send home from December 21st until (and included) February 7th.
-The same goes for students living at their schools.
+Other school children, including SFO and after-school-clubs, are send home.
+The same goes for students living at their schools and university students.

 Emergency caring for your child will be a possibility – talk to your local school if you need this.

-It is required to wear a mask in all establishments that have public access; e.g. supermarkeds, shopping centres (malls), libraries, cinemas, sport arenas, hospitals, the Municipality etc.
+It is required to wear a mask in all establishments that are open and have public access; e.g. supermarkeds, libraries, restaurants for take away, hospitals, the Municipality etc.